starrlogbs-coder/starrlog-legal/index.md

 The App uses third-party services that may collect information used to identify you.
 Please review the privacy policies of the third-party service providers used by the App:

 *   **Google Play Services:** Used for core Android functionality.
 [Privacy Policy](https://policies.google.com/privacy)
-*   **Google Play Billing:** Used to process securely in-app purchases (e.g., Lifetime Premium).
+*   **Google Play Billing:** Used to securily process in-app purchases (e.g., Lifetime Ads Free).
 We do not collect or process your credit card information; this is handled entirely by Google.
 *   **AdMob (Google Ads):** The free version of the App serves advertisements.
 AdMob may collect your device's Advertising ID, IP address, and interaction metrics to serve personalized or non-personalized ads.
 [Privacy Policy](https://policies.google.com/technologies/ads)
 *   **Supercell:** We interface with the official Brawl Stars API to fetch public game data.
 We are not affiliated with Supercell.
 [Supercell Privacy Policy](https://supercell.com/en/privacy-policy/)